How do you understand the deposit patterns of online casino players in 2026?

 Data sources and tracking setup

-Reliable deposit analysis depends on consistently instrumented data flows between affiliates, networks and operators.
-Build a tracking topology that supports attribution, deduplication and privacy compliance.
+Reliable deposit analysis depends on consistently instrumented data flows between affiliates, networks, and operators.
+Build a tracking topology that supports attribution, deduplication, and privacy compliance before relying on deposit data for budget decisions.

 - Affiliate network conversion feeds and postback setup